ZhuoqunWang0120/boostPM/README.md

 # boostPM

 This package implements the boosting algorithm of Awaya and Ma (2022).
+It is modified from MaStatLab/boostPM.

 ### Install